The Importance of Deck Board Spacing

 As the humidity increases, the moisture content increases which causes the wood to expand.
 As the humidity decreases, the moisture content decreases which causes the wood to shrink.

-Read more about the movement of wood in relation to moisture content: Wood Handbook: Wood as an Engineering Material.
-The relevant table is listed below.
+From the Wood Handbook: Wood as an Engineering Material, the relevant table for moisture content is shown below.

 Use a moisture meter to find out how much water is in your wood.
 Be sure to check multiple pieces of wood and take an average moisture count, instead of relying on just one piece of wood that could be an outlier.
 Calibrating your moisture meter to the particular wood species is also a critical step to ensure that the readings you get are accurate - follow the recommendations from the manufacturer.